Central High School (Louisville, Kentucky)

-Central High School, formally known as Central High Magnet Career Academy, is a public high school located in downtown Louisville, Kentucky, United States.
-Founded in 1870, it was the first African-American high school in the state of Kentucky.
+Central High School, formally known as Central High Magnet Career Academy, is a public high school located in the Russell neighborhood of Louisville, Kentucky, United States.
+Founded in 1870 as Central Colored School, it was the first African-American high school in the state of Kentucky.
 It was a segregated school for African American students from 1870 until 1956.
 It was formerly known as Central Colored High School.